ECCC-MSC/open-data/docs/msc-data/obs_station/readme_obs_insitu_en.md

 # Data and products of in situ observations

-Surface Observations measured at the automatic and manual stations of the Environement and Climate Change Canada and partners networks, declined either for a single station, or for the stations of specific provinces and territories.
+Surface Observations measured at the automatic and manual stations of the Environment and Climate Change Canada and partners networks, either for a single station, or for the stations of specific provinces and territories.

 ## Access

 ### How to access the data

-This data is available on the [MSC Datamart](../../msc-datamart/readme_en.md) data server service as well as [MSC GeoMet](../../msc-geomet/readme_en.md):
+This data is available on the [MSC Datamart](../../msc-datamart/readme_en.md) data server:

 * [Provincial and territory observation summaries in XML format, available on the MSC Datamart](readme_obs_insitu_xmldatamart_en.md)
 * [Surface Weather Observation in Markup Language SWOB Met-ML, available on the MSC Datamart](readme_obs_insitu_swobdatamart_en.md)